 | Blind Distance Markers |

-Since in a game the jack distance may only be indicate once by the skip as he centers the jack, all players should be listening or watching this indicated distance given to the "Lead" player's first bowl. (or maybe distance signal or action).
+Since in a game the jack distance is usually only indicated once by the skip as he centers the jack, all players should be listening or watching this indicated distance given to the "Lead" player's first bowl. (or maybe distance signal or action).

 This routine is one of three parts of a "Delivery Cycle".
 First a "Pre-Mat", then a "Delivery", and finally a "Post-Mat" as you leave the mat and evaluate your just finished delivery.
 It is after the delivered bowl has stop that the Post-Mat Routine begins an analysis of the performance, an analysis of any errors, and whether in the calculation of the Jack's distance or the evaluation of the playing surface or conditions there were mistakes.